 Seen in its entirety, the DLM map is highly complex.
 Figure 2.1 displays a section of the ELA map, with circles representing the nodes and lines representing the connections between the nodes.
-As of October 2017, there are more than 4,400 nodes and 10,000 connections included in the learning map models for ELA and mathematics.
+Underlying the current operational DLM assessments there are more than 4,400 nodes and 10,000 connections included in the learning map models for ELA and mathematics.